notpilesos/pyanprojects-web/README.md

 # pyanprojects-web
-A landing for pyanprojects website
+A landing for pyanprojects website written in NodeJS with using Next.Js 15 & shadcn

 # How to use this repo:
 ~> Install nodeJS 22